eileenthg/resin-meter/README.md

 ![image](https://github.com/eileenthg/resin-meter/assets/40307498/ebabfac7-05d8-4951-8b54-1c0e69724b4e)

-Shows current amount of resin in game.
+Shows current amount of resin in game using a small display on the top right corner.

 Click on the arrow to display travel notes.